 First, let’s look at your product mix.
 Businesses are adapting in real-time, innovating on the fly, from senior shopping hours to help protect our most vulnerable to high-end restaurants known for providing unique dining experiences launching take-out and delivery options.

 Even many durable goods companies are adapting.
-Two examples from the automotive world: Hyundai is offering to cover payments for anyone who bought or leased a vehicle before April 30th and then loses their job and Ford is now allowing purchasers of new vehicles to delay their first payment for 90 days.
+Two examples from the automotive world: Hyundai is offering to cover payments for anyone who bought or leased a vehicle before April 30th and then loses their job.
+Ford is now allowing purchasers of new vehicles to delay their first payment for 90 days.

 Even business-to-business firms are finding innovative ways to adapt.
 A sports marketing firm that represents a range of Olympians and Paralympians training for Tokyo 2020, among others, launched an online speaker’s series after their athlete’s live speaking events where canceled.